Skip to main content

 What is the pelvic floor?

-Our pelvic floor is made up of muscles, tendons, and nerves just like every other muscle in the body, which means it can be injured and cause pain in the same way.
-It serves many purposes, including bladder and bowel movements, internal organ support, and especially in men — erectile dysfunction.
-When muscle tightness or nerve entrapment occurs within the pelvic floor, it can cause extreme discomfort.
-Many people don’t realize that physical therapy can be a solution to this painful problem.
+Our pelvic floor is made up of muscles, tendons, and nerves just like every other part of our body, which means it can be injured and cause pain in a similar way.
+It serves many purposes including internal organ support, core stability, bowel and bladder control, breath control, and sexual function.
+When muscle weakness, muscle tightness, or nerve entrapment occur within the pelvic floor, it can cause pain, bladder or bowel issues, and difficulty with sexual function including inability to orgasm or erectile dysfunction.
+Many people don’t realize that physical therapy can be a solution to these problems.

 Pelvic floor dysfunction is a condition commonly experienced in both men and women but can affect each differently.
-Your pelvic floor muscles provide support to organs in your pelvis, including your intestines, bladder and urethra.
-A lack of control in the muscles of your pelvic floor can lead to a variety of disorders.
+Your pelvic floor muscles provide support to organs in your pelvis, including your intestines, reproductive organs, bladder, and urethra.
+As a result, a lack of control or strength in the muscles of your pelvic floor can lead to a variety of symptoms.

 • Erectile dysfunction